Coping with adverse weather conditions : Cold

 harter fell, aka mount doom

 The last climb to the summit of Dow resulted in fabulous 360 degree views, although the wind increased alarmingly, so we didn't stay too long.
-We then dropped down to Goat's Hause and had lunch in the sun, now out of the wind which was a relief.
+We then dropped down to Goat's Hause and had lunch in the sun, now out of the wind which was something of a relief.

 The Old Man